I Travel 2 Madagascar

 Ranomafana-Ambositra-Antsirabe

-Ambositra is the capital of the Amoron'i Mania region, and of Ambositra District.
+Ambositra is the capital of the Amoron'i Mania region and of the Ambositra District.
 It is situated at the RN 7 (Antsirabe -Tulear) and the RN 41 to Fandriana.
 It is situated 255 km south of the capital Antananarivo.
 Ambositra is the centre of Madagascar's wood-carving industry due to the presence of the Zafimaniry tribe, a subgroup of the Betsileo tribe.

 Main Destination: